nschonni/cordova-docs/articles/getting-started/ios-guide.md

 3. Press the F5 key to start the app.

     As your app builds, messages appear in the Terminal app.
-This means that Visual Studio has connected to the remote agent and is using that agent to build and deploy your app to the mac.
+This means that Visual Studio has connected to the remote agent and is using that agent to build and deploy your app to the Mac.

     When the build is complete, your app will appear in the iPhone 5 simulator on your Mac.